Mitra98t/Flavor/flavor_book/src/design_of_the_language.md

 I like using the `!` to indicate a macro in the Rust example (`println!("...");`), because it immediately clarifies what is being used (macro vs function call).
 But I also find the simplicity of Lua (`print "..."`) very appealing.
-I'm confident that for **NovaScript** we will avoid taking inspiration from heavy languages like Java.
+I'm confident that for **Flavor** we will avoid taking inspiration from heavy languages like Java.

 ### Semicolons